funilrys/A-John-Shots/README.md

 If you plan to **send a new [Pull Request](https://github.com/funilrys/A-John-Shots/compare)**:

 - All **contributions/modifications** must be done under **the `dev` or a new branch**.
-- Your [Pull Request](https://github.com/funilrys/A-John-Shots/compare) description should be as possible description
+- Your [Pull Request](https://github.com/funilrys/A-John-Shots/compare) description should be as possible descriptive
 - All your commits should be signed:

   - With **"Signed-off by: FirstName LastName < email[at]service[dot]com >"** at the end of the commit message/description